jaxon-php/jaxon-js/README.md

 Features
 --------

+- Construct and send ajax requests to registered Jaxon classes and functions.
+  - Execute various callbacks during the requests processing.
-- Manage Jaxon requests and responses on client side.
+- Receive, parse and process responses to Jaxon requests.
+  - Execute the instructions they contain in the browser.
 - Provide a jQuery's ready()-like feature, to run custom code after page load.

 Installation and Configuration